Chris-Galey/samurAI-stocks/README.md

 Security and Privacy:

 Rest easy with robust security measures to protect your financial data and personal information.
 Encryption and multi-factor authentication ensure your account's safety.
+Which is so crucial.